Chevron to buy Anadarko for $33 billion in shale, LNG push

 Evercore and Goldman Sachs are financial advisers to Anadarko, while Wachtell, Lipton, Rosen & Katz and Vinson & Elkins LLP are its legal advisers.

-Reporting by John Benny and Shradha Singh in Bengaluru, Greg Roumeliotis in New York; Editing by Patrick Graham and Sriraj Kalluvila
+Reporting by John Benny and Shradha Singh in Bengaluru; Jennifer Hiller in Houston; David French Scott DiSavino, Jessica Resnick-Ault and Greg Roumeliotis in New York; Editing by Patrick Graham, Sriraj Kalluvila and Nick Zieminski